Latest Fishing News and Tweets

 Latest From Albury

-2024/25 season rods will be available to purchase from mid March.
+Season rods and fish tokens for 2024/25 season are now available to purchase online.
 A season rod offers fantastic value for money and has many benefits outlined below.
 Season rods can have unlimited visits to Weston, Vale end, Syon park and season rod only water Powdermills which is often less busy than the day ticket waters.
 This includes unlimited visits to our fly only carp lake at Weston and catch and release fishing on our river beats during the river season.
 Season rods can also buy tokens in larger quantities which reduces the cost per token.
 Season rods may also bring a guest that has valid day membership and they can use your tokens.
+Please note that next years fish tokens will not be available until April 1st 2024.

 An exciting change to the rules next season is that we will allow catch and release fishing on the river beats at Weston, Vale End and Powdermills.
 This will only be for the duration of the river season from 1st April until 30th September.
 Anglers must have day or season membership and be in possession of fish tokens, you cannot fish the river with just day membership.
 Barbless flies must be used and the fish must be treated with respect and returned to the water with minimal handling, preferably unhooked in the net and not removed from the water.
 Anglers may if they wish keep a stocked fish from the river using tokens in the normal manner but all wild brown trout must be returned.
 This new rule change will strictly apply to the river beats only, under no circumstances may anglers return fish in any of the lakes (except the carp lake at Weston) and anyone caught doing so will face disciplinary action.
 We will trial this rule change for the duration of the season and if successful will make it a permanent rule change.